How to Build a House Extension

 The key stages of your extension project are:

-Deciding what sort of extension you want: choosing your building method; engaging a building contractor or architect if required; checking whether your build comes under permitted development; applying to your local planning authority if necessary and finally, the building process.
+Deciding what sort of extension you want involves choosing your building method, engaging a building contractor or architect if required, checking whether your build is a permitted development, applying to your local planning authority if necessary, and finally, the building process.

 Alternatively, contact PCL for more information on an SIP extension that will increase the useful space in your home with minimal inconvenience and at a great price.